adambard/learnxinyminutes-docs/rst.html.markdown

 *Note : On some systems the command could be rst2html.py*

-But their is more complexe applications that uses RST file format:
+But there are more complex applications that use the RST format:

 - [Pelican](http://blog.getpelican.com/), a static site generator
 - [Sphinx](http://sphinx-doc.org/), a documentation generator
 - and many others

-## Readings
+## Reading

 - [Official quick reference](http://docutils.sourceforge.net/docs/user/rst/quickref.html)